Skip to main content

 Canvas

-The area of the IDE in which you build the user interface for your app.
+The primary workspace in which you build the user interface for your app.
 The canvas can contain distinct frames, such as the sidebar or header.

 Component

-A prebuilt interface element to display data, and manipulate or interact with it based on user actions.
+A prebuilt interface element used to display data or interact with.

 CRUD

-Wikipedia: In computer programming, create, read, update, and delete (CRUD) are the four basic operations (actions) of persistent storage.
+Wikipedia: Create, read, update, and delete (CRUD) are the four basic operations (actions) of persistent storage.
 CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information using computer-based forms and reports.

 D